cogs118d/cogs118d.github.io/staff.md

 # Course Staff

+## Meet the course staff!
+🎓 degree
+🏠 hometown
+💬 talk to me about...

 {% comment %}
   Everyone on this page is generated from _staffers_source.md at build time by _plugins/split_staffers.rb.
 To add, remove or edit a person, edit that file.